dictybase-playground/go-file-readers/README.md

 COMMANDS:
-     gff3     reads GFF3 file and extracts data by given type csv      reads csv file, converts it to JSON and writes it to new file help, h  Shows a list of commands or help for one command
+     gff3     reads GFF3 file and extracts data by given type csv      reads csv file, converts it to JSON and writes it to new file arango   reads csv file, converts to user data structure and stores in arangodb help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: